Providing Information On Child Support Issues

 Whether parents are divorcing or separating or have never been in a relationship, child support is an issue that will inevitably be raised.
 In Arkansas, it is expected that child support will be paid until a child graduates from high school or reaches the age of 18, whichever happens later.

-If you have questions about child support you are required to pay or are owed, turn to our legal team at Montgomery, Adams & Wyatt, PLC.
+If you have questions about child support you are required to pay or are owed, turn to our legal team at Montgomery Wyatt Hardy, PLC.
 Based in Little Rock, we provide representation in all types of divorce and family law issues, including child support, to clients in the surrounding area.
 Our attorneys rely on more than 60 years of combined experience when providing information, insight and guidance on child support matters to both mothers and fathers.

 Child Support Guidelines